CSU-CompSci-CS163-4/Lab13Polymorphism/README.md

 After your self-explanations, move onto your implementation.
 I would highly recommend incrementally working through these methods and test often!

 ## Step 3: Turning In
 Once you have completely and thoroughly tested your implementations, present your self-explanations to your TA and turn it into zyBooks!
+Online students will not have the option to submit their self-explanations but it is still highly recommended that they complete them in order to better understand the code.

 # Additional Information
 ## Polymorphism